CMB-S4/Cryogenic_Material_Properties/README.md

 This Git Repository will serve to store raw thermal conductivity (TC) data and other material properties and analysis tools (in Python) for streamlined use.
 The data is compiled from decades of published resources.
 The repository also includes the reference information for each set of measurements.

-The repository is being actively developed by Dr. Nicholas Galitzki and graduate students at the University of Texas.
+The repository is being actively developed by Henry Nachman and Dr. Nicholas Galitzki at the University of Texas at Austin.

 ## Operation
 Most users of this repository will only ever use the thermal_conductivity_compilation files, which may then be imported into other programs.
 These files contain the multi-order fits to real thermal conductivity data.